 I also try the compliment sandwich technique on daily life: mmm yummy coffee, then deal with a jerk, then go look at some plants (or motorcycles, or the kids -differs daily).

 Okay, if you made it through reading the ramblings, then you deserve a treat!
-Tomorrow we are going to have a flash sale 30% off store wide.
-If you read this blog, you get the code early...LOVE30.
 Go forth and find some contentment!

-Love yourself Always, you must!
-(That sounded like Yoda, but he was a smart guything)
+Love yourself always, you must!
+(That sounded like Yoda, but he was a smart guy).